Cyphs/SteamDeckSTR/README.md

 ### How to open vanilla launcher to change settings afterwards

-Using Skyrim as an example:

 * After running post-deploy, the game will replace the vanilla launcher with the Skyrim Together Reborn executable.
-* To open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it
+* To open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it.
+Alternatively, just temporarily rename them back.
+You can add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings.

 ## Uninstall

+* Run Undo-STR on the desktop
+* Open Vortex and Stop Managing the game to remove the mods
+* Use the terminal commands below to get rid of SteamDeckSTR and Vortex

 ```bash
 # remove these tools